 Plus, getting to ride ‘It’s a Small World’ and realize we had now been to many of those places they were depicting was really enjoyable.
 We dreamed of those places for so long, and we finally don’t have to escape to Disney to feel like we experienced them.

 So, go to Disneyland Paris!
-It’s fun if your expectations are set right and your plan is in place.
+It’s a fun, magical place if your expectations are set right and your plan is in place.
 But, don’t make the mistake of thinking it is the only place where you can experience magic – there is a big world full of it!